Skip to content

 Type Description

-The evaluated virtual objective values.
+The virtual measurement result with computed objective values.

 Source code in xopt/generators/bayesian/bax/algorithms.py